ibm-cloud-docs/account/account_faq.md

   3. From the VPN subnets section, click the Edit icon ![Edit icon](../icons/icon_write.svg) to enter a new VPN password.
   5. Click **Apply**.

-## How do I cancel my account?
-{: #cancelaccount}
-{: faq}
-{: support}

-We're sad to see you go!
-If there's any way we can assist you with your account before you go, reach out to us by contacting support.

-If you do decide to leave, how you cancel your account depends on your account type.
-You can check your account type by going to the [Account settings](https://cloud.ibm.com/account/settings) page in the console and looking under **Account Type**.
-Only account owners can cancel accounts.

-* For Pay-As-You-Go or Subscription accounts, the quickest way to cancel your account is to contact us through [live chat](https://{DomainName}/unifiedsupport/supportcenter) or by calling 1-866-325-0045 and selecting the third option.
-Alternatively, you can open a support case.
-* To cancel a Lite account, go to the [Account settings](https://cloud.ibm.com/account/settings) page, and click **Deactivate account**.

 ## How can I remove my personal data from {{site.data.keyword.Bluemix_notm}}?
 {: #remove-pi}
 {: faq}